Here are some answers to the questions we receive the most about our services.

 Our garden studios are designed to last for over 30 years.

 Yes, you can, although this will require additional plumbing work and the price will be dependent on where your mains water and nearest manhole covers and drains are located.
+Building Regulations may be required.

 Yes, we can run a CAT 6 network cable from the router in your house, this usually follows the same route as your armoured power cable.